snowplow-archive/snowplow.github.com/_posts/2015-04-15-snowplow-r64-palila-released.md

 - A visitors table (identity stitching done)
 - A page views table

-In practice, what tables are produced and the fields available in each one of them, varies widely between companies in different sectors, and surprisingly even varies within the same vertical.
-That is because part of putting together these aggregate tables involves implementing business-specific logic
+In practice, what tables are produced and the fields available in each one of them, varies widely between companies in different sectors, and surprisingly even within the same vertical.
+That is because part of putting together these aggregate tables involves implementing business-specific logic.

-including different approaches to:

-- Sessionization
-- Identity stitching (which users across multiple channels are really the same user)

 <h2><a name="help">3.
 Documentation and help</a></h2>